zoltanctoth/ceu-cloud-class/aws.md

 - Specifically you should remove: `Instances`, `Volumes` and `Snapshots`
 - You may also decide to remove other entities that were created for demonstration purposes including: `Tags`, `AMIs`, `Security Groups`, and `Key Pairs`
 - All of this can be done in the AWS EC2 console
-- hen you are done, the `EC2 Dashboard` should show `0` for all resource types except `Security Groups` where a single default security configuration will remain
+- When you are done, the `EC2 Dashboard` should show `0` for all resource types except `Security Groups` where a single default security configuration will remain

 ### Further reading (Optional)
 - This is a basic introduction to AWS cloud computing that assumes all configuration of the instance will occur within the AWS EC2 console of your web browser and all configuration of the Ubuntu Linux system will occur by the user manually executing commands and perhaps saving the outcome as a cusom AMI